ibm-cloud-docs/account/adminpublic.md

 ## Signing up with a federated ID
 {: #signup-federated}

 A federated ID is an ID within a company's domain that is registered with IBM so that the domain and user credentials can be used to access IBM web applications.
 You can sign up for {{site.data.keyword.Bluemix_notm}} with a federated ID only if your company is already registered with IBM.
 Registering a company's domain with IBM enables users to log in to IBM products and services by using their existing company user credentials.
-Authentication is then handled by your company's identity provider using SSO.
+Authentication is then handled by your company's identity provider through single sign-on (SSO).

 IBM uses the Security Assertion Markup Language 2.0 (SAML 2.0) for this identity federation.
 SAML 2.0 is a standard version for exchanging authentication data between security domains.
 It's an XML-based protocol that uses a security token that contains assertions to pass information between the organizations "Identity Provider", and the "IBM Rely Party (RP)", otherwise known as the Service Provider.